umemotollc/www.yuriumemoto.com/about.md

 <small>[[portraits by Sophia Hegewald](https://sophia-hegewald.de/yuri-umemoto-komponist)]</small>

 Born in Tokyo in 2002, composer Yuri Umemoto stands where Western traditional notation and contemporary digital technology cross over.
 It is for him to explore a maximalistic aesthetic inspired by Japanese anime and Internet culture.
-His compositions have been featured at prestigious festivals including the Thuringia Bach Weeks, Musica nova Helsinki, PODIUM Esslingen.
+His compositions have been featured at prestigious festivals including the Thuringia Bach Weeks, PODIUM Esslingen and Musica nova Helsinki.

 Upcoming project is the new opera [*crypt_*](https://www.muenchener-biennale.de/en/programm/kalender/crypt), commissioned by the Münchener Biennale.
 The work is a co-production with the Münchener Biennale, Ultima Oslo Contemporary Music Festival, Oslo Sinfonietta, Black Box teater Oslo, and KLANG Festival Kopenhagen.